tristanmontoya/vhpc-hydrotools/README.md

-# `vhpc-hydrotools`
+# Virtual HPC cluster with hydrologic modeling tools

-`vhpc-hydrotools` is a hydrologic modeling fork of [eXact lab vHPC](https://github.com/exactlab/vhpc).
+The `vhpc-hydrotools` virtual HPC cluster is a hydrologic modeling fork of [eXact lab vHPC](https://github.com/exactlab/vhpc).
 The original project provides a Docker Compose-based virtual HPC cluster with Slurm, OpenMPI, shared storage, and SSH access on Rocky Linux 9.

-This fork keeps that cluster layout and adds two project specific changes:
+This fork keeps that cluster layout and adds two project-specific changes:

 - **Cross-architecture images**: images are published for `linux/amd64` and `linux/arm64`, so the same tags can run on x86_64 machines and ARM64 systems